SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_4-create-analytic-model/dsp_modeling_4-create-analytic-model.md

     ![Data Preview](./images-dsp_modeling_4-create-analytic-model/DS_DrillDown_new.png)

 9. Switch back to **Model**.
 In the measures section of the properties panel you can add the following types of custom measures to your model: Calculated Measures, Restricted Measure, Count Distinct Measures and Currency Conversion Measure.
+In this exercise, you add one calculated and one restricted measure.

-10. Create a Calculated Measure which computes how many product types were sold over 10 times.
-Calulcated Measures are  based on other already existing measures which are calculated and aggregated at first.
+10. Create a new Calculated Measure with the business name `Calculated Measure - Count of Products sold more than 10 times` and technical name `CM_Count_of_Products_Quantity`.
+This measure computes how many product types were sold over 10 times.
+Calculated Measures are based on other already existing measures which are calculated and aggregated at first.
 Enter the expression `QUANTITY > 10`.
 This expression will return the boolean value 0 if the quantity is smaller/equals 10 or 1 if the quantity exceeds 10.

     ![Calculated Measure - Quantity](./images-dsp_modeling_4-create-analytic-model/DS_CM_Quantity.png)